 The first Roman invasion of Britain was launched by the great republican general Julius Caesar in 55 BC.
 Caesar was then leading the Roman armies in Gaul and the Britons had been sending aid to their kinsmen the Celts of Gaul.

-Caesar landed about 6 miles from Dover in present day Kent, and in the summer of 55 BC fought several battles with the Celtic tribes of southern Britain, he returned the following summer defeating the British tribal chief Cassivellaunus.
-After exacting a promise of tribute from the defeated tribes, Caesar left Britain to to put down the rebellion in Gaul.
+Caesar landed about 6 miles from Dover in present-day Kent, and in the summer of 55 BC fought several battles with the Celtic tribes of southern Britain, he returned the following summer defeating the British tribal chief Cassivellaunus.
+After exacting a promise of tribute from the defeated tribes, Caesar left Britain to put down the rebellion in Gaul.